-The DNR plans to meet the OSG funding requirements by selecting projects also funded by the Urban Nonpoint Source and Storm Water Management (UNPS & SW) Construction Grant Program.
+The DNR will continue to meet the OSG funding requirements by selecting projects also funded by the Urban Nonpoint Source and Storm Water Management (UNPS & SW) Construction Grant Program.
 The UNPS & SW Construction Grant Program is a cost-share reimbursement grant program and offers competitive grants to local governments for the control of pollution from diffuse urban sources that is carried by storm water runoff.
-UNPS & SW Construction Grants are awarded at the start of oddnumbered calendar years.
+UNPS & SW Construction Grants are awarded at the start of odd-numbered calendar years.

-The draft OSG project list will include OSG-eligible projects from the 2025 UNPS & SW Construction Grant Program application list.
-UNPS & SW applications will be prioritized using Affordability Criteria scores from Table 7 of Section X.A, and final project selection will be guided by OSG minimum allocation requirements for green infrastructure, rural communities, and financially distressed communities.
+The next OSG project list will include OSG-eligible projects from the 2027 UNPS & SW Construction Grant Program application list.
+UNPS & SW applications will be prioritized using Affordability Criteria scores from Table 7 of Section 10.1, and final project selection will be guided by OSG minimum allocation requirements for green infrastructure, rural communities, and financially distressed communities.

-The OSG Program is still under development, including the combined UNPS & SW/OSG grant application process and program administration for calendar year 2025 grant awards.
-Project consideration in future years may be extended to eligible projects on the CWFP's Project Priority List.
+The DNR's Program will continue to include the combined UNPS & SW/OSG grant application process and program administration for calendar year 2027 grant awards.
+Project consideration in future years may be extended to eliqible projects on the CWFP's Project Priority List.

-XVI.
-ASSURANCES
+16.0 ASSURANCES